schkovich/juju-rs/README.md

 to it via the the add-machine command, for example the following will add 2 additional machines with 2Gb each::

-  $ juju docean add-machine -n 2 --constraints="mem=2G, region=nyc2"
+  $ juju rspace add-machine -n 2 --constraints="mem=2G, region=nyc2"
   $ juju status

-  environment: docean
+  environment: rspace
   machines:
     "0":
       agent-state: started